The Parish Council will co-ordinate and publish information as it becomes available to enable local residents to access support as easily as possible.

 We have mental health recovery workers available to speak with people who need support between 5pm and 10pm, seven evenings a week.
 Please email firstname.lastname@example.org, including your phone number in your email, and we will call you back.
 Or, if you really need to phone, call 01903 268107.

-We're also offering some regular evening Zoom video sessions from April 6.
-If you'd like to take part, please email firstname.lastname@example.org to book your place.
+The Pathfinder Support Hub in Littlehampton is offering online one-to-one sessions, group sessions to socialise with others, and learning and development workshops..
+If you'd like to take part, please email email@example.com to book your place.

 Our service contact details

 Bognor and Chichester (older people): 07495 077341, email: firstname.lastname@example.org